Ares-Developers/Ares-docs/new/operator.rst

 For :type:`BuildingTypes` you will also need to set :tag:`InfantryAbsorb=yes`.

-If the needed passenger is not inside then the :tag:`TechnoType` will power down in a similar fashion to the Robot Tank when the Robot Control Centre is offline the unit will not be able to move or fire.
+If the needed passenger is not inside then the :type:`TechnoType` will power down in a similar fashion to the Robot Tank when the Robot Control Centre is offline -- the unit will not be able to move or fire.

 :type:`BuildingTypes` without their Operator will not be able to fire their weapon, if they have one.